nopnop2002/esp-idf-analog-joystick/README.md

 ## Device Setting
 Set the information of gpio for analog input and degiatl input.
+VRX and VRY are analog inputs and SW is a digital input.
 ![config-device](https://user-images.githubusercontent.com/6020549/229271397-e6adde12-9131-4d92-a344-7e1d5377479e.jpg)

 Analog input gpio for ESP32 is GPIO32 ~ GPIO39.
 12Bits width.